-- What is my reaction to a candidate’s race, complexion, culture, gender, weight, age, veteran status, perceived religion, perceived sexual orientation, perceived social-economic class, or (dis)ability status?
+- How do I feel concerning a candidate’s race, complexion, culture, gender, weight, age, veteran status, perceived religion, perceived sexual orientation, perceived social-economic class, or (dis)ability status?

-- Am I having thoughts about “fit”?
+- Am I having thoughts about how the candidate will “fit” into the culture of my department?
 Do my thoughts reflect a possible implicit bias?

-The most important strategy to increase faculty diversity is to enhance the representation within the pool of candidates.
-Being aggressive and creative in doing this requires going beyond placing an ad in a journal or online website.
-Successful efforts result from implementing a number of approaches at the same time.
-Some of these efforts, like attending constituent and/or affinity resource groups at the conferences of major professional organizations, should be ongoing.
+The most important strategy to increasing faculty diversity is to enhance the representation within the pool of candidates.
+Successful efforts result from implementing a number of approaches at the same time, such as attending constituent and/or affinity resource groups at the conferences of major professional organizations, while holding an open search approach and going beyond placing an ad in specific academic journals or limiting to a small number of job websites.
 Even when you are not involved in an active search, you should be focused on building a cadre of outstanding talent, representing a wide range of diversity.
 Other tactics like contacting senior level or nationally respected faculty for names of underrepresented candidates might be an approach best utilized when actively searching for candidates for a particular position.
 The perception, or reality, of small national pools in some disciplines, does not mean that you shy away from the most aggressive and comprehensive search possible.

 Here are approaches you might consider when building a diverse pool:

-- Advertise in national or regional professional journals or newsletters of your profession/discipline, and post announcements on websites of your professional associations.
-Ads should clearly indicate your department’s commitment to building a diverse faculty of the highest caliber;
+- Advertise in relevant national or regional professional and academic journals or newsletters, and post announcements on websites of your professional associations.
+Ads should emphasize your department’s commitment to building a diverse, high caliber faculty.

 - Always be in a recruitment mode.
-This means keeping an eye out for potential candidates of color and women;
+This means keeping an eye out for all potential candidates.

-- Keep curricula vitas of prospective candidates on file and contact them when you are beginning a search;
+- Keep CVs of prospective candidates on file and contact them when you are beginning a search.

-- Visit conventions and conferences where underrepresented candidates are likely to be in larger numbers.
+- Attend conventions and conferences where underrepresented candidates are likely to be in larger numbers, such as SACNAS.
 Spend time with committees or sub-committees that focus on issues related to underrepresented groups.

 Think of “diversity” broadly, including all of the attributes that outstanding candidates may bring to the faculty.
 Differences in areas of specialization or the range or types of institutions where faculty completed their graduate work can be important factors in building a diverse faculty.

 Review candidates you plan to interview before the interviews are scheduled.
-If the candidates do not align with your department’s diversity mission, consider further creative/aggressive outreach.
-When candidates for interviews are selected, the following points should be considered:
+If your pool of candidates does not meet your department’s diversity goals, consider further creative/aggressive outreach.
+When candidates for interviews are selected, consider the following points:

-- All individuals conducting interviews should be familiar with the Duke University Institutional Statement of Commitment to Diversity and Inclusion.
-This should be communicated to candidates;
+- All individuals conducting interviews should be familiar with the Duke University Institutional Statement of Commitment to Diversity and Inclusion and it should be communicated to candidates.

 - Avoid “snap judgments” about candidates immediately after an interview.
-Take time to reflect on a candidate’s answers and your reaction;
+Take time to reflect on a candidate’s answers and your reaction(s).

-- Avoid questions that do not relate to the position description, such as questions about marital status, age, or family size;
+- Avoid discriminatory questions unrelated to the position description, such as questions about marital status, age, or family size.

-- Interview committees should be familiar with the historical pattern of diversity within the department;
+- Interviewers should be familiar with the historical pattern of diversity within the department.

 - Recognize and discuss advantages and disadvantages of Skype interviews.